tonytvo/blog-generator/content/blog/getting-to-yes/index.md

   - It looks like . . .
   - Notice we said "It sounds like . . ." and not "I’m hearing that . . ."
 That’s because the word “I" gets people’s guard up.

-- The last rule of labeling is silence.
+- The last rule of labelling is silence.
 Once you’ve thrown out a label, be quiet and listen.

 - Neutralize the Negative, Reinforce the Positive

 - Labeling is a tactic, not a strategy.
-How you use labeling will go a long way in determining your success.
+How you use labelling will go a long way in determining your success.
 - That’s not to say that negative feelings should be ignored.
 That can be just as damaging.
 Instead, they should be teased out.
-Labeling is a helpful tactic in de-escalating angry confrontations, because it makes the person acknowledge their feelings rather than continuing to act out.
+Labelling is a helpful tactic in de-escalating angry confrontations because it makes the person acknowledge their feelings rather than continuing to act out.
 - Try this the next time you have to apologize for a bone-headed mistake.
 Go right at it.
 The fastest and most efficient means of establishing a quick working relationship is to acknowledge the negative and diffuse it.
 - I’ve found the phrase "Look, I’m an asshole" to be an amazingly effective way to make problems go away.

 - Do An Accusation Audit
-  - In court, defense lawyers do this properly by mentioning everything their client is accused of, and all the weaknesses of their case, in the opening statement.
+  - In court, defence lawyers do this properly by mentioning everything their client is accused of, and all the weaknesses of their case, in the opening statement.
 They call this technique "taking the sting out."
-  - The first step of doing so is listing every terrible thing your counterpart could say about you, in what I call an accusation audit.
+  - The first step in doing so is listing every terrible thing your counterpart could say about you, in what I call an accusation audit.
   - Performing an accusation audit in advance prepares you to head off negative dynamics before they take root.
 And because these accusations often sound exaggerated when said aloud, speaking them will encourage the other person to claim that quite the opposite is true.

 # Beware “Yes”–Master “No”